Welcome to Reception!

 Outdoors

-Please remember to send your child with a warm, waterproof coat if necessary as we will be using our outdoor area every day.
+Please remember to send your child with a waterproof coat if necessary as we will be using our outdoor area every day.
+As the weather becomes warmer, sun hats will also be required.
+Please apply sun cream before school if necessary.
 Don’t forget to send in a named water bottle every day.

 Please make sure all clothes, including PE kit and especially jumpers/cardigans and coats are clearly labelled.
 Please help your child to learn how to put on and take off their own jumper/cardigan and coat independently.
 Thank you.